 Where to get help

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Belize.
-You can contact the Australian Government at the Australian High Commission in Trinidad and Tobago for consular assistance.
-Contact details are:
+If you need consular assistance, contact the Australian High Commission in Trinidad and Tobago:

 Australian High Commission, Port of Spain